ComputationalPhysiology/pulse_adjoint/docs/contributing.rst

    Now you can make your changes locally.

-5. When you’re done making changes, check that your changes pass flake8, static type checking and the tests, including testing other Python versions with tox:
+5. When you’re done making changes, check that your changes pass flake8, static type checking and the tests:

    .. code:: shell

       $ make lint
       $ make type
       $ make test

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: